HTTPArchive/almanac.httparchive.org/src/content/en/2022/mobile-web.md

 The adoption of the `picture` element is at only 8% of mobile pages (up from 6% last year), but `srcset` is at 35%.
 In 2021, the use of `srcset` was around 32%, so we have seen a growth of about 3 percentage points.

 Overall, it is great to see an increase in the use of responsive image techniques.
-The relatively small uptake for `picture`, despite offering more flexibility in art direction and format fallback support, could be down to the fact that it can require more work to produce, and is less likely to be supported by default in popular CMS systems, like WordPress, which stick to the venerable `img` tag ([for now](https://github.com/WordPress/performance/issues/21)).
+The relatively small uptake for `picture`, despite offering more flexibility in art direction and format fallback support, could be down to the fact that it can require more work to produce, and is less likely to be supported by default in popular CMS systems, like WordPress, which stick to the venerable `img` tag (<a hreflang="en" href="https://github.com/WordPress/performance/issues/21">for now</a>).

 #### Lazy-loading